Sets

 To truly define sets, we must understand their types:

-• Finite Set: Has a limited number of elements.
+Finite Set: A finite set is a set that has limited number of elements.

 Empty or Null Set